Interactive Game-like Experience - Fall 2024

 Overview

 roam.io is an app that aims to connect tourists and locals to cities they are located in.
-It provides suggested routes, landmarks, and gives game-like incentives such as competitive collaboration to engage users with their surorundings and the app to learn more about the area they are in.
+It provides suggested routes, landmarks, and gives game-like incentives such as competitive collaboration to engage users with their surroundings and the app to learn more about the area they are in.
 This was a group project done with my good friend Jackson Palmer.

 Objective